Spread better IG Group says full year revenue to miss expectations

 "Trading has been generally subdued since... the middle of March, with relative weakness most evident in May," it said in a statement, adding that the foreign exchange market had been particularly weak because of low volatility.

-Analysts expect IG, which is scheduled to report its full year results in July, to deliver revenue of 378.7 million pounds and pre-tax profit of 192.5 million pounds, according to Thomson Reuters data.
+Analysts expect IG, which is scheduled to report its full year results in July, to deliver revenue of 378.7 million pounds ($639.17 million) and pretax profit of 192.5 million pounds, according to Thomson Reuters data.